 Modules are priced individually, and candidates can book and pay for one module at a time.
 There is no additional cost for assessment throughout each module.

 How to Enrol

-Candidates wishing to enrol should complete the appropriate booking form.
+Candidates wishing to enrol should complete the appropriate booking form for the first module.
 Candidates who are new to studying PgCert (VBM) modules at the University of Liverpool should also complete a New Student Registration Form.